 Note: Only you can see the files that are uploaded unless you decide to share them.

 Have you ever heard of this IFTTT?
-If not then you are really missing something amazing.
-It stands for “If This Then That,” and is an easy way to automate tasks.
-Users can make simple scripts called “recipes” where some type of event in one device or service automatically triggers an action in another.
+If not, then you are really missing something amazing.
+It stands for “If This Then That” and is an easy way to automate tasks.
+Users can make simple scripts called “recipes” where some event in one device or service automatically triggers an action in another.

-Invite your friends to join Dropbox, and for each one who Sign-up Dropbox give you both 500 MB of bonus space.
+Invite your friends to join Dropbox, and for each one who Sign-up, Dropbox gives you both 500 MB of bonus space.
 Just go to www.dropbox.com/referrals and provide your friend’s email address.
 You can also share your personal referral link on social media sites.
 Dropbox also gives you 125MB extra just for connecting your accounts to the service.

 Don’t you think this is an amazing idea Dropbox come up with to increase their users?
 You are the one who is giving more users to Dropbox.